Carrie Cousins

 • In the footer of your website

-Nonprofit Donate Button Examples
+WordPress Donate Button Examples

 Almost every nonprofit that accepts donations online uses buttons to help encourage donations.
 Here are three examples of nice button usage.